-Historical preservation is the change in preparation designed to preserve ancient buildings and regions in the attempt to match the home’s past to its population and society.
+Historical preservation, or historic restoration, is the change in preparation designed to preserve ancient buildings and regions in the attempt to match the home’s past to its population and society.
 It is also an important element of green construction in that it reuses structures that are already existing as opposed to new structures.
 Additionally, historical preservation will help the city grow more competitive because unusual buildings make areas more appealing when compared to the homogeneous skyscrapers that prevail in some large cities.

 Historical preservation is playing an increasingly important part in shaping collective memories.
 Historical preservation encompasses the variety of strategies by which important structures are preserved, controlled, and managed.
 These strategies include improvement, repair, conservation and integration, reconstitution, adaptive reuse, repair, and reproduction.
 People are drawn to historical sites in the hopes of an immediate confrontation with genuine and personal stories of the places in which they visit, shop, and live.
 They also want to preserve their own history, so it’s important for them to be able to identify and understand the significance of a place.

 The biggest difference between historical preservation and conservation, though, is that process includes a much wider thought regarding historical properties.
 Historic preservation considers the history of the community and its social environment.
 It’s not only those buildings themselves that are worth keeping, but also the history, they say.
 It’s up to the preservationist to determine what’s important to consider in the story.
 Conservation considers the past as well.
 It’s about preserving things that have been around for centuries, like monuments to ancient civilizations or artifacts from the past.